Fare Basis Survey

-Detailed information for fourth quarter 2012
+Detailed information for second quarter 2013

 The Fare Basis Survey represents a regular and comprehensive source of fare type-specific data on passengers, revenues, and average air fares.
 The Fare Basis Survey estimates the average air fare paid and the proportion of passengers for each fare type (first class, business class, economy class, discount and other) for Canadian scheduled air carriers.
 The data are available by domestic and international sector, by province, and for selected cities.

 The results are used by Transport Canada and the Canadian Transportation Agency for planning functions and evaluating the impact of regulatory reform and establishing policies for the exchange of air services with foreign countries.
 The information is also used by the System of National Accounts Branch of Statistics Canada to provide estimates of quarterly and annual business versus personal travel by province/territory and to provide interprovincial revenue estimates, by the Prices Division of Statistics Canada and by the Aviation Statistics Centre of Statistics Canada to provide a statistical service for other federal and provincial government departments, carriers, industry, consultants and the public.

 This statistical activity is part of a set of surveys measuring various aspects of activities related to movement of people and goods.
 These surveys are grouped as follows:

 Transportation by air includes records related to the movement of aircraft, passengers and cargo by air for both Canadian and foreign air carriers operating in Canada as well as the financial and operating characteristics of Canadian air carriers.
 These data are produced by the Aviation Statistics Centre.